 - How can you discover what else is available?

-- Catalogs of genealogy libraries
+- Catalogs of genealogy libraries and archives

-- Newberry Library (read their search strategies)
+- Newberry Library in Chicago, Ill. (read their search strategies)

 - See what is available at the local public library

 - How can you get your hands on material once identified?

 - Use WorldCat to see which library owns it